prashant-kikani/prashant-kikani.github.io/_posts/2021-8-7-multiverse.markdown

 By the way, the restriction that "nothing can move faster than light" <a href="https://www.forbes.com/sites/startswithabang/2020/06/12/ask-ethan-how-does-the-fabric-of-spacetime-expand-faster-than-the-speed-of-light/?sh=4cdb1dd93b5f" target="_blank">only applies to the motion of objects through space</a>.
 The rate at which space itself expands — this speed-per-unit-distance — has no physical bounds on its upper limit.

-Answer of why that is the case is a bit complex and scientific.
+Answer to the question why the universe is expanding faster than the speed of light, is a bit complex and scientific.
 Read <a href="https://www.forbes.com/sites/startswithabang/2020/06/12/ask-ethan-how-does-the-fabric-of-spacetime-expand-faster-than-the-speed-of-light/?sh=4878eae23b5f" target="_blank">this</a> and <a href="https://www.space.com/33306-how-does-the-universe-expand-faster-than-light.html" target="_blank">this</a> posts to find the answer.
 (BTW, did you know that light from our Sun takes ~8 minutes to reach the Earth?
 So, the sun we are seeing in the daytime is not the sun at this moment, that sun was 8 minutes ago.
-Because light takes ~8 minutes to reach from Sun to  Earth.)
+Because light took ~8 minutes to reach from Sun to Earth.)

 In short, <b>what we are seeing or can see isn't the whole universe</b>.
 We can only see a partial amount of the whole actual universe.
 So, <b>we will never know what is happening outside of the observable universe.</b>

 So, all these other multiverses may exist outside of the observable universe..?
 Possible.
 But we don't know yet.

 <br/>

+#

 # Schrödinger's cat